UIA board upcoming meetings

-The University Insurance Association (UIA) Life Insurance plan offers decreasing term life insurance to eligible Unclassified Faculty, Academic Staff and Limited appointees.
-Coverage is based on an employee’s age and ranges from $3,400 – $101,000.
-There is no coverage available to family members.
+The University Insurance Association (UIA) Life Insurance plan offers decreasing term life insurance to eligible Faculty, Academic Staff and Limited Appointees.
+Coverage levels range from $101,000 – $3,400 depending on your age.
+This life insurance plan covers you as the employee; there is no coverage available for family members.

-In addition to benefits payable in the event of your death, this plan provides the following benefits:
+In addition to benefits payable in the event of death, this plan provides the following:

-- If you are terminally ill with a life expectancy of 12 months or less, you may receive up to the full amount of your coverage prior to your death.
+- If you become terminally ill with a life expectancy of 12 months or less, you may receive up to the full amount of your coverage prior to your death.

-You must meet the following requirements to be eligible for this plan:
+The following requirements must be met each January 1st to be eligible for this plan:

-- Have an Unclassified Faculty, Academic Staff, or Limited appointment; and
+- Have a Faculty, Academic Staff, or Limited appointment; and

 - Are not receiving a Wisconsin Retirement System (WRS) annuity.